mattles/mattles.github.io/_posts/2015-5-1-jsonless-json-schemas.md

 }
 ```

-Which frankly when your spend most of your time writing and reading ruby, this is hard to mentally parse, verbose , and is annoying to write.
+Which frankly when your spend most of your time writing and reading ruby, this is hard to mentally parse, verbose, and is annoying to write.

 However there is a nicer way.
 The JSON Schema gem can take ruby hashes as well as JSON schema strings.
 Which means we can rewrite it in Ruby (Boo Yah).